riblidezso/mhcboost/README.md

 #### Notes

 - To run this notebook you need to
-    - download the dataset
-    - and have keras,theno,xgboost,sklearn,pandas,numpy installed
+    - download the dataset,and have keras,theno,xgboost,sklearn,pandas,numpy installed
-    - see the docker image for a ready enviroment
+    - or use the docker image for a ready enviroment
+	- install docker
+	- go to the docker folder and follow instructions